DizzyHSlightlyVoided/UIconEdit/README.md

 ------------------------------------
 All of the above (except for the context-menu thing), plus:

 * The creation of animated cursors (.ANI files).
-This may or may not make it into UIconEdit itself.
+This is a planned addition to UIconEdit itself.

 UIconDrawing examples
 ---------------------